elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 [:foo, :bar, :bat]
 ```

-## Interpolation and escaping in sigils
+## Interpolation and escaping in string sigils

-Besides lowercase sigils, Elixir supports uppercase sigils to deal with escaping characters and interpolation.
-While both `~s` and `~S` will return strings, the former allows escape codes and interpolation while the latter does not:
+Elixir supports some sigil variants to deal with escaping characters and interpolation.
+By convention, uppercase letters are used for sigls which do not perform interpolation.
+For example, although both `~s` and `~S` will return strings, the former allows escape codes and interpolation while the latter does not:

 ```iex
 iex> ~s(String with escape codes \x26 #{"inter" <> "polation"})